What Are B2B Demand Generation Services?

 7. SalesRoads

-SalesRoads operates as an outsourced sales development agency specializing in cold calling.
-The agency builds dedicated SDR teams that make outbound calls on your behalf.
+SalesRoads operates as an outsourced sales development agency specializing in outbound cold calling.
+The agency builds dedicated SDR teams that make outbound calls on your behalf, functioning as an extension of your sales organization rather than a disconnected vendor.

-The model includes recruiting, training, and managing SDR teams that work as extensions of your sales organization.
-SalesRoads provides infrastructure, management, and quality assurance while you supply target lists and messaging guidance.
-Teams make hundreds of calls daily to reach decision-makers.
+The model includes recruiting, training, and managing SDR teams.
+SalesRoads provides infrastructure, management oversight, and quality assurance while you supply target lists and messaging guidance.
+This works well for organizations that need pipeline development capacity but lack the internal resources or time to build and ramp an SDR team from scratch.
+Teams make high volumes of outbound calls daily to reach decision-makers at target accounts.

 SalesRoads serves B2B companies in technology, healthcare, and business services.
-Pricing follows fixed packages at $9,950 per 4-week period with no minimum commitments.
-You receive regular reporting on call activity, conversations, and meetings booked.
+Pricing is structured around fixed packages at approximately $9,950 per four-week period with no minimum commitment requirements, making it a lower-risk entry point compared to agency retainers that lock in multi-month spend.

 Call scripting and messaging development